Brishen/brishen.github.io/_posts/2014-3-3-Hello-World.md

 - Previously certified equipment will be recertified before each election by the EAC
 - Source code must be freely and publically available under a peretual, global license, except for commercial purposes
 - Manufacturers must publically disclose the design of custom or altered hardware
-- Voting machines must be manufactured in the US, applicable to the 2022 elections and beyond
+- Voting machines shall be manufactured in the US, applicable to the 2022 elections and beyond

 States must also file a report before each election detailing the usage of electronic poll books and other equipment/systems.